Book 2, Chapter 39

 Despite the never ending stream of "WHITEMAN!" that I cop - and not being able to pin whether the language here is French or English - I still kinda like Mamfe.

 I hit-up breakfast.
 Black beans with rice; The best I reckon I’ve ever had - and I've had my fair share.

 While I’m chowing down about 50 cents worth for breakfast, I watch some blokes hauling thick bundles of long, awkward, heavy-as-fuck iron re-bar for concrete support from out of the back of a truck.

 Doing the lion’s share of the work is maybe the strongest bloke I reckon I’ve ever seen.
-I'm not being racist or nothing - but there's no other way to describe him; this guy is a deadset shaved-down silverback gorilla.

 You’ve never seen nothing like this guy.
 Not in your life.